joelpurra/npshell/USAGE.md

 ### `np notify [--is-running|--stop]`

 Show notifications when the track changes, playback is started/stopped or the queue is empty.
+If the sound has id3v2 tags, artist/album/title are shown.

 - `--is-running`
   - Check if the daemon process has already started.
 Exits with `0` if it has, `1` otherwise.